project-gemmi/gemmi/docs/cif.rst

   >>> del table[12:15]

-As is usual with any containers (in both Python and C++) if you want to remove items while iterating over them, it's better to iterate backward.
+As is usual with any containers (in both Python and C++), if you want to remove items while iterating over them, the iteration must be done backward.
 Here is an example that removes atoms with zero occupancy:

 .. doctest::